Katharine Martha Houghton Hepburn: Personal life

 During the early 1930s, Hepburn home-schooled her two younger daughters, Marion and Margaret.
 Marion considered her mother "a natural-born teacher" who was "never happier than when introducing us children to some new book or idea."

 She died unexpectedly of a cerebral hemorrhage in March 1951, at the age of 73.
-Her ashes are buried in the Hepburn family plot at Cedar Hill Cemetery in Hartford.

 Legacy

-A personal quotation of Katharine's was: "Don't regret your daily chores.
-They are what keep you from going insane".

 In 1988, the Planned Parenthood Federation of America established the Katharine Houghton Hepburn Fund which provides emergency funding for the cause of reproductive rights.
 The regional Southern New England chapter of Planned Parenthood also sponsors a fund, the Hepburn Potter Society, "named in memory of two lifelong advocates of reproductive freedom."
 The Society offers membership to those who make a financial contribution.

 In 1994, Hepburn was inducted into the Connecticut Women's Hall of Fame and included in the field of "Reformers."

 In 2006, her alma mater Bryn Mawr opened the Katharine Houghton Hepburn Center in honor of Hepburn and her daughter, actress Katharine Hepburn, who graduated in 1928.
 The Center "inspires Bryn Mawr students and graduates to make a meaningful impact on the world."